tesla809/erc-20-tutorial/README.md

 - is an optional getter method
 - Returns the granularity the token can be divided into via the number of decimals the token uses.
+- By default, the Openzeppelin implementation returns 18, unless otherwise updated.

 Returns the token's granularity, i.e., how small it can be divided into, via the number of decimals the token uses.

 Recall that Solidity does not have `float` for decimals.
 So how could we deal with fractional portions of tokens like 0.5 SAMPLEToken?

 There is a simple solution: All math is done by using large numbers which represent smaller numbers.
 Most tokens use the same granularity as Ether, with the smallest denomination being 10\*\*-18 or 18 places after the decimal (0.000000000000000001).
-In Ethereum, the smallest denomination is called a wei.
+In Ethereum, the smallest denomination is called a [wei](https://www.youtube.com/watch?v=cjgVP0DBWNU).
+You can change play with these units [here](https://etherchain.org/tools/unitConverter).

 Note: In Solidity, the operator for exponents is \*\*.